ConnorBrereton/SiteReliabilityEngineering/README.md

 - Implement systems to get alerts to the right person faster (reduce detection time).

 **How to improve TTR?**
 - Implement systems to fix outages faster.

-Examples: develop a playbook, increased data parsing and log analysis.
+*Examples*: develop a playbook, increased data parsing and log analysis.
 Take a failed zone offline and redirect traffic to an available zone while the affected zone is getting repaired.

 **How to improve impact % ?**
 - Implement system to roll out new features to a very small set of users (note: Find users that fall within *DAU* and are not your “core” user base.
 Find users that you “can afford to lose” and test it on them.)
 Give changes time to bake.